flashruler/printfarm/backend/markdown/ADDING_NEW_PRINTER.md

     @property
     def capabilities(self) -> Mapping[str, bool]:
         """Advertise which features this printer supports.

+        This property is REQUIRED by the PrinterAdapter abstract base class.

         The frontend can query /api/printers/{id}/capabilities to
         conditionally show/hide UI controls.